GuilhermeBandeira7/AvailabilityConfig/README.md

 <h1 align="center"> Camera Record Config </h1>

 ## 🎯 About the Project
- C# Console Application to create the configurations for monotoring availability of cameras
+ C# Console Application to create the configurations to monitor the availability of cameras

 ## 🔨Functionality
- Generates configurations to monitor records of cameras.
+ Create configurations to monitor records of cameras.
  <br>
  Possible configurations:
  <br>